CraryPrimitiveMan/awesome-with-star/awesome/tayllan_awesome-algorithms.md

 * [Algorithms and Data Structures in JavaScript](https://gum.co/dsajs) - Classical algorithms and data structures implemented and explained using JavaScript.
 * [Classic Computer Science Problems in Python](https://www.manning.com/books/classic-computer-science-problems-in-python) -This great book presents dozens of coding challenges, ranging from simple tasks to clustering data using k-means.
 * [Data Structures Using C](http://www.amazon.com/Data-Structures-Using-Aaron-Tenenbaum/dp/0131997467) - The basic concepts and usages of data structures.
-* [Elementary Algorithms](https://github.com/liuxinyu95/AlgoXY) - An awesome book about algorithms and data structures. :star:3817
+* [Elementary Algorithms](https://github.com/liuxinyu95/AlgoXY) - An awesome book about algorithms and data structures. :star:3822
 * [Grokking Algorithms](http://www.manning.com/bhargava) - An illustrated book on algorithms with practical examples.
 * [Introduction to Algorithms](http://mitpress.mit.edu/books/introduction-algorithms) - Essential!
 * [Swift Algorithms & Data Structures](http://shop.waynewbishop.com/) - A practical guide to concepts, theory and code.
 * [The Algorithm Design Manual](http://www.algorist.com/) - Easy to read and full of real world examples.
 * [The Art of Computer Programming](http://www-cs-faculty.stanford.edu/~uno/taocp.html) - The Book.
 * [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/books/structure-and-interpretation-computer-programs-second-edition)
+* [Algorithms and Data Structures in Action](https://www.manning.com/books/algorithms-and-data-structures-in-action) - A different and a great way to introduce algorithms and data structures that can be used at work.

 ## Cheat Sheets
 * [The Technical Interview Cheat Sheet](https://gist.github.com/TSiege/cbb0507082bb18ff7e4b)